goderich/dissertation/dissertation.md

 | S'uli'  | ʔasuw     | ʔəsug-un      | 'to divide' |
 | C'uli'  | piray     | pəray-un      | 'to turn'   |

 Prepenultimate vowel weakening occurs in the four dialects in @tbl:prepen-vowel-weakening, namely Squliq, Skikun, S'uli', and C'uli'.
 It affects nouns as well, but there are no suffixes that attach to nouns (unless the same root can also serve as a verb), so the vowel weakening process can only be seen in the distribution of vowels in nouns.
+Egerod [-@egerod1965, pp. 255-257] and Li [@li1980, pp. 369-371] describe this alternation for Squliq, but it works the same in the other three dialects.

 There are some exceptions to this rule.
 Some loanwords and a few native words still preserve cardinal vowels outside the final two syllables.
 Several examples are given in @tbl:vowel-weakening-exceptions.